Complete type amalgamation for non-standard finite groups: Randomness and Fubini

-\end{enumerate} Whilst each subset $X_n$ in the example (b) must be finite, we do not impose that the groups $G_n$ are finite.
+We will throughout this paper consider two main examples: \begin{enumerate}[(a)] \item The set $X$ equals $G$ itself, which happens whenever the subset $X_n=G_n$ for $\mathcal U$-almost all $n$ in $\N$.
+The normalized counting measure $\mu$ defined above is a definable Keisler measure \cite{jK87} on the pseudo-finite group $G$.
+Note that in this case the ring of sets $\Ring$ coincides with the Boolean algebra of all definable subsets of $G$. \item For $\mathcal U$-almost all $n$, the set $X_n$ has \emph{small tripling}: there is a constant $K>0$ such that $|X_nX_nX_n|\leq K|X_n|$.
+The non-commutative Pl\"unnecke-Ruzsa inequality \cite[Lemma 3.4]{tT08} yields that $|X_n^{\odot m}| \leq K^{O_m(1)}|X_n|$, so the measure $\mu(Y)$ is finite for every definable subset $Y$ of $\sbgp X$, since $Y$ is then contained in $X^{\odot m}$ for some $m$ in $\N$.
+In particular, the corresponding $\sigma$-additive measure $\mu$ is again $\sigma$-finite. \end{enumerate} Whilst each subset $X_n$ in the example (b) must be finite, we do not impose that the groups $G_n$ are finite.
 If the set $X_n$ has tripling at most $K$, the set $X^{\odot 1} = X_n\cup X_n\inv\cup \{\mathrm{id}_G\}$ has size at most $2|X_n|+1$ and tripling at most $(CK^C )^2 $ with respect to some explicit absolute constant $C>0$.
 Thus, taking ultraproducts, both structures $(G,X)$ and $(G,X^{\odot 1})$ will have the same sets of positive measure (or density), though the values may differ.
-Hence, we may assume that, in a definably amenable pair $(G, X)$, the corresponding definable set $X$ is symmetric and contains the neutral element of $G$. \end{example}
+Hence, we may assume that in a definably amenable pair $(G, X)$ the corresponding definable set $X$ is symmetric and contains the neutral element of $G$. \end{example}

+The above example can be adapted to consider countable amenable groups. \begin{example} Recall that a countable group is \emph{amenable} if it is equipped with a sequence $(F_n)_{n\in\mathbb N}$ of finite sets of increasing cardinalities (so $\lim\limits_{n\to \infty} |F_n| = \infty$) such that all $g$ in $G$,

+Such a sequence of finite sets is called a left F\o lner sequence.
+The archetypal example of an amenable group is $\Z$ with left F\o lner sequence $F_n=\{-n,\ldots,n\}$.

+By \cite[Corollary 5.3]{iN64}, if a group is amenable, then there is a distinguished left F\o lner sequence where each $F_n$ is symmetric.
+In particular, the sequence $(F_n)_{n\in \N}$ is also a right F\o lner sequence:

+Notice also that a subsequence of a F\o lner sequence is again F\o lner and so is the sequence $(F_n\times F_n)_{n\in \N}$ in the group $G\times G$.
+Given an amenable group $G$ with a distinguished F\o lner sequence $(F_n)_{n\in\mathbb N}$ consisting of symmetric sets as well as a non-principal ultrafilter $\mathcal U$ on $\mathbb N$, the ultralimit

+induces a finitely additive measure on the Boolean algebra of subsets of $G$ which is invariant under left and right translation.

+Starting from a fixed countable language $\mathcal L$ expanding the language of groups, we can render the above measure definable, similarly as in Example \ref{E:amenable}.
+Hence, we can consider every countable amenable group $G$ as a definably amenable pair, setting $X=G$. \end{example}